kxhitz/CV_Virtual_Cursor/README.md

       Move the mouse using the index finger.

       Left-click when index & middle fingers are close together.

+      Double Click Fast repeated clicks when fingers are close.

       Right-click when only the thumb is up.